 Senior Research at Sparos Lda.
 PhD and MSc Course in Aquaculture by the Wageningen University, The Netherlands; Licenciatura in Aquatic Sciences by ICBAS, University of Porto, Portugal.
 Reviewer of several Journals int the fields of Aquaculture, Aquaticic Sciences and Nutrition.Coordinator of several national projects and of the EC-FP6 project SEACASE.

 Vice-chair of COST Action Larvanet.

 Professor of Cell Biology in the Cell Biology & Histology Department, Faculty of Biology, Murcia University.
-She belongs to the research team of "Fish Innate Immune system" working on fish species of interest for aquaculture.
-She has been Vice-chancellor of the University of Murcia.
+She is the head of the research team "Immunobiology for Aquaculture" working on fish species of interest for aquaculture.
+She has been Vice-chancellor of the University of Murcia and she is the actual director of the Department of Cell Biology & Histology at the University of Murcia.

 Professor in Genomics and Molecular Biology.
 My main research interests are antimicrobial peptides, microRNAs and the epigenetic regulation of myogenic gene networks by environmental factors, such as temperature and photoperiod.
-Recipient of the “outstanding young investigator award” from the Research Council of Norway in 2008.
-Founder of the Genomics in Aquaculture biennial symposium.
-Academic editor of Marine Genomics, Fisheries Science and Acta Histochemica.
+ERC grantee with the project EPIFISH: Innovative epigenetic markers for fish domestication.
+ERC Consolidator Grant, European Research Council (Ref.
+683210).
+Academic editor of PLoS One and Scientific Reports.